Task Manager

 Preference Pageback to top

-In preference page, you can specify following items that have not been mentioned:
+In preference page, you can specify following settings that have not been mentioned:

 FAQ back to top

-Question: Why I can not kill task manager itself?
+Question: Why can't I kill task manager itself?

-Answer: By default, Task Manager add itself into ignore list to avoid user killing it by mistake.
+Answer: Task Manager ignore itself from killing list.
 Kill Task Manager itself will cause widget stop refreshing.

 Answer: Task manager application might be killed by other applications.
 You can single click on this widget to activate the refresh function again.
 Widget may stop working after some upgrade, you can delete the widget and add it again to resolve the problem.
 If you set widget interval to "Never", the widget only update when you trigger it to kill applications.